 Economic growth, the improvement in public accounts and the stabilisation of the banking sector led to upgrades in the Portuguese sovereign rating by Fitch in December 2017 (from BB+ to BBB), having from April 2020 a "stable" outlook.
 This rating and the stable outlook were reaffirmed in May 2021.
 Moody's also upgraded Portuguese sovereign long-term debt rating (from Ba1 to Baa3, stable outlook) in October 2018, having revised the outlook to "positive" in August 2019, and confirmed it in April 2020.
-Moody's rating was again upgraded in September 2021 (from Baa3 to Baa2) and the outlook was revised to "stable".
-Similarly, S&P upgraded Portugal's rating from BBBto BBB (stable outlook) in March 2019 with the outlook revised to "positive" in September 2019 and revised again to "stable" in April 2020.
-The rating and outlook from S&P were reaffirmed in September 2021.
+Moody's rating and outlook were reaffirmed in March 2021.
+Similarly, S&P upgraded Portugal's rating from BBB- to BBB (stable outlook) in March 2019 with the outlook revised to "positive" in September 2019 and revised again to "stable" in April 2020.
+The rating and outlook from S&P were reaffirmed in September 2020.
 In October 2019, DBRS upgraded Portugal's sovereign long-term rating to BBB (high) after having upgraded it from BBB- to BBB in April 2018, and having the current "stable" outlook been affirmed in March 2020.
-DBRS reaffirmed its rating and outlook in August 2021.
+DBRS reaffirmed its rating and outlook in February 2021.
 With these ratings, Portugal's sovereign debt is considered investment grade by all main rating agencies.
 In the context of the Covid-19 pandemic, Fitch and S&P both revised the outlook from "positive" to "stable" in April 2020.
 These actions reflect the significant impact of the global Covid-19 pandemic on the Portuguese economy and the sovereign's fiscal position.
-Portugal's small and open economy, with its high dependence on tourism, is exposed to downside risks from the severity and duration of the Covid-19 pandemic.
-In October 2021, a majority in Parliament rejected the Government's Budget Proposal for 2022.
-This led to the dissolution of Parliament and to the President calling for an early General Election on January 30, 2022.
-Moody's stated that inconclusive results in this election would increase uncertainty in the execution of European funds associated with the Recovery and Resilience Plan, which would be negative for Portugal's credit.
+According to Fitch in a report dated 17 April 2020, the shock of the Covid-19 pandemic is likely to interrupt previous improving trends in economic growth, public debt-to-GDP, and resilience in the banking sector.
+Portugal's small and open economy, with its high dependence on tourism, is exposed to downside risks from the severity of the Covid-19 pandemic, particularly if the country's lockdown persists for a prolonged period.

 With the economy expanding and credit agencies upgrading their rating of Portuguese sovereign debt, interest costs have declined.
 After peaking at 17 per cent. at the beginning of 2012, long-term interest rates on government bonds fell to -0.06 per cent. in December 2020, after increasing over 1 per cent. in late April, reflecting some uncertainty about the strength of the common response, at the European level, to the Covid-19 crisis (Source: Bloomberg).
-At the beginning of November 2021, 10-year government bond yields stood around 0.4 per cent, with the spread to the Bund yield at approximately the same levels as at the end of 2020, close to 60 basis points (Source: Bloomberg).
 Debt-servicing costs have also been reduced by the ongoing amortisation of bonds that were issued at higher interest rates during the financial crisis, as well as by the effect of the asset purchase programmes from the ECB.
 Under a scenario of stable interest rates, debt-servicing costs should decline, given there is still a pipeline of high-cost public debt that is scheduled to mature over the coming years.
 The approval of the EU Recovery Fund (Next Generation EU) by the European Council on 21 July 2020 has led to a visible reduction of the spread between peripheral economies' debt yields versus Germany.
 With a total size of €750 billion (€390 billion as grants and €360 billion as loans), the EU Recovery Fund was perceived as a key step towards deepening European fiscal integration and an important instrument to promote a more robust recovery of activity in Europe.